 First things first, eat a hearty breakfast so that you are fueled for the day.
 In Bavaria, Germany it is not uncommon to have a glass of beer with your breakfast.
 Go ahead, you’re on vacation..I won’t say a word.
 Next, head to the beautiful Marienplatz, the central square of Munich.
 Check out the Glockenspiel, the famous clock tower, first.
 At 11 am the little figures near the top of the tower move to music as they tell a story.
 The bells are horribly out of tune but that just adds to the charm of the Glockenspiel.

-Since you only have one day in this beautiful city, I highly recommend checking out one of the free walking tours.
+Since you only have one day in Munich, an incredibly beautiful city, I highly recommend checking out one of the free walking tours.
 These tours give you a great overview of the city with lots of fun facts and historical anecdotes about each sight on the tour.
 I chose New Munich Tours and had a fantastic experience.
 The guide was extremely knowledgeable and peppered humor into his stories about each site.
 There are two tours: 10:45 and 14:00.
 The start location is Marienplatz and the tour is approximately 3 hours and covers all major tourist sites.

 After the conclusion of the tour, grab a beer and some lunch at the famous Hofbräuhaus beer hall.
 The beer is poured in generous portions and pairs quite well with a German pretzel.
 If the tour doesn’t cover enough history of this famous beer hall for you, the history is also written on the menus.